sbi-dev/sbi/paper/paper.md

 them Neural Posterior Estimation (NPE) with various conditional estimators, Neural Likelihood Estimation (NLE), and Neural Ratio Estimation (NRE).
-Each of these methods can be run either in an *amortized* mode, where the neural network is trained once on a set of pre-existing set of simulations and then performs inference on *any* observation without further simulations or retraining, or in a *sequential* mode where inference is focused on one observation to improve simulation efficiency with active learning.
+Each of these methods can be run either in an *amortized* mode, where the neural network is trained once on a set of pre-existing simulation results and then performs inference on *any* observation without further simulations or retraining, or in a *sequential* mode where inference is focused on one observation to improve simulation efficiency with active learning, running simulations with parameters likely to have resulted in the observation.

-**Neural networks and training:** `sbi` implements a wide variety of state-of-the-art conditional density estimators for NPE and NLE, including a variety of normalizing flows [@papamakarios2021normalizing; @greenberg2019automatic] (via `nflows` [@nflows-repo] and `zuko` [@zuko-repo]), diffusion models [@song2021scorebased; @geffner2023compositional;
+**Neural networks and training:** `sbi` implements a wide variety of state-of-the-art conditional density estimators for NPE and NLE, including normalizing flows [@papamakarios2021normalizing; @greenberg2019automatic] (via `nflows` [@nflows-repo] and `zuko` [@zuko-repo]), diffusion models [@song2021scorebased; @geffner2023compositional;
 @sharrock2022sequential], mixture density networks [@Bishop_94], and flow matching